Grove Road Power Station: Operation

 Under the London Electricity (No. 2) Act 1925 (14 & 15 Geo.
 5. c. lxiii) the St. James, Westminster, Chelsea, Central Company, and others, became part of the London Power Company (LPC).
 The companies continued to reduce the generation of electricity from small local power stations and purchased electricity supplies from the LPC.
 In 1925 the London Power Company embarked on a plan to modernise Grove Road power station.
 The peak generating capacity of Grove Road was increased to 80.25 MW; this is in the context of the LPC’s major generating stations: Battersea rated at 343 MW (in 1935) and 503 MW (1955) and Deptford at 448 MW.

 It was reported in 1930 that experimental work had been carried out at Grove Road power station into eliminating sulphur oxides from the flue gases.
 Under working condition removal of 95 per cent of sulphur oxides was claimed.
 This work was in the context of the ongoing construction of Battersea power station which required flue-gas treatment facilities to be provided.

 The Central Electric Supply Company was legally dissolved in October 1932 as its functions to supply electricity had been subsumed by the LPC.

 Upon nationalisation of the British electricity industry in 1948 ownership of Grove Road station was transferred to the British Electricity Authority (1948–55), then to the Central Electricity Authority (1955–57), and finally to the Central Electricity Generating Board (1958–69).

 The generating capacity of Grove Road power station in 1964 was still 80.25 MW.
 There were 3 × 18.75 MW and 2 × 12 MW British Thomson-Houston turbo-alternators.
 The chain-grate boilers had a steam capacity of 895,000 lb/hr (112.8 kg/s).
 The steam pressure at the turbine stop valves was 210 psi (14.45 bar) 357/371 °C. In 1954 the station burned 81,400 tons of coal.
 In 1964–65 the boilers were modified for oil firing to take advantage of relatively cheap oil in this period.
 By 1968 some electricity plant had been retired and the generating capability of the power station had been reduced to 37.5 MW; the thermal efficiency was 12.59 percent (in 1961) and 9.18 per cent (in 1968).
 The electricity output of Grove Road power station in its final years was as follows.

-Grove Road annual electricity output GWh.